-Note: These statistics are based on self-reported data submitted by public entities.
-The Energy Office makes no representation regarding the accuracy of these data.
+Note: These statistics are based on data submitted by public entities.
+The Energy Office makes no representation regarding the accuracy of the data it received.

 These figures have been adjusted for inflation using the Bureau of Labor Statistics' CPI Inflation Calculator (available at https://data.bls.gov/cgi-bin/cpicalc.pl).
-Therefore, figures here are presented in 2021 dollars.
+Therefore, figures here are presented in 2022 dollars.

 In aggregate, public entities have reported significant improvements in energy intensity compared to the FY 2000 baseline.
-As noted in the table below, overall energy intensity has decreased from 74 kBTU per square foot to 56 kBTU per square foot.
+As noted in the table below, overall energy intensity has decreased from 74 kBTU per square foot to 57 kBTU per square foot.
 The 20% reduction goal of 59 kBTU per square foot has been exceeded.